SLLUG/SLLUG.github.io/index.md

 participants of all skill levels are encouraged to attend.
 We ask that attendees under the age of 13 bring along an interested adult.

-### COVID-19 Considerations

-During the exceptional times of the pandemic, our in-person meetings have come to a complete stand-still.
-However, our group has had sporadic luck meeting up still on video chats.
-Our platform of choice is [Jitsi](https://meet.jit.si/), which is an open source, hosted solution.

-We use the [Sarnia Tech Community](https://sarniatech.ca)'s Slack instance to communicate outside of those video chats, and have had a few interesting conversations.
+We use the [Sarnia Tech Community](https://sarniatech.ca)'s Slack instance to communicate outside of meetings, and have had a few interesting conversations.

-We will keep you all updated as we rejoin the re-opening, but to be honest it may still be many months away.

 #### Meetings Archive